floranguyen0/writing-extension/README.md

 # Writing extension
 > An online Chrome extension to analyze and report on users' writing.

-## Credits
-This project was developed and published by [Nguyen Quynh Hoa (Flora)](https://github.com/floranguyen0)

 ## Setup
 Run the following commands from your terminal:
-1) `git clone https://github.com/floranguyen0/mmas-money-tracker` to clone this repository
+1) `git clone https://github.com/floranguyen0/writing-extension.git` to clone this repository
 2) `pip install -r requirements.txt` in the project root directory to install all the required dependencies.

 ## Demo video